lyubeka99/hAPI/README.md

 ```

 ### Rate Limiting Check
 The rate limiting check sends a high volume of requests to API endpoints to determine if rate limits are enforced.
-If the API fails to implement proper rate limiting, attackers could abuse it for credential stuffing, scraping, or denial-of-service (DoS) attacks.
+If the API fails to implement proper rate limiting, attackers could abuse it for credential stuffing, or denial-of-service (DoS) attacks.

 This module will send multiple requests per second to an endpoint and analyze the responses.
-If the API allows unlimited requests without blocking or returning `429 Too Many Requests`, the entry will be flagged.
+If the API does not implement rate-limiting headers, allows unlimited requests without blocking or returning `429 Too Many Requests`, the entry will be flagged.
 Users can configure the request rate and threshold.

 ```
 $ python3 hAPI/cli.py rate_limiting -h